Skip to content

 » READ MORE: Union’s attack and defense roar to life in 5-1 rout of New York City FC at Yankee Stadium

-It was also the kind of play that Andre Blake makes so routinely that fans take it for granted.
-But while the veteran’s high standard is one that few goalkeepers anywhere in MLS can reach, too few of his backups over the years have just reached a normal standard.
+It also was the kind of play that Andre Blake makes so routinely that fans take it for granted.
+But while the veteran’s high standard is one that few goalkeepers anywhere in MLS can reach, too few of his backups over the years have been good enough.

 Forced to grow up fast